panaverse/learn-generative-ai/08_everything_Is_an_api/13_oauth2/04_credentials_auth_system/readme.md

         raise InvalidUserException(status_code=404, detail="user_id not provided")

     user = db.query(USER).filter(USER.id == user_id).first()

     if not user:
         raise InvalidUserException(status_code=404, detail="User not found")
     return user

 ```

 We have clearly defined separate the roles for access tokens and refresh tokens.

-The refresh token should not be usable as an access token and viceverse.
+The refresh token should not be usable as an access token and viceversa.

 So in:

 - access_token we will encode username.
 - In refresh_token we will only encode user_id as id.
 On receiving it we will validate the user and create new access_token and refresh_tokens.